Table of Contents

 Jewelry Photography Tips: How to Photograph Pearls to Make It Stand Out

-Tip #1: Use as few lighting source as possible
+Tip 1.
+Use as few lighting sources as possible

 As a technique, you can position one light source directly above (1.5 to 2m) your subject.
 This will give the pearls a rounder and more defined shape and dimension.
-By minimising your light source, you’ll get to control the reflections in the pearls without misrepresenting its appearance or producing a flat, uninspiring finish – an outcome observable when you use too many light sources
+By minimizing your light source, you’ll get to control the reflections in the pearls without misrepresenting its appearance or producing a flat, uninspiring finish – an outcome observable when you use too many light sources.

 While reflections can add dimension to your pearls, it’s also necessary that you have great control over what is being reflected in your subject.
 A lightbox or light tent can help you execute great control over reflections.
 Its translucent surface acts as a light diffuser which eliminates glares and produces soft shadows.
 Soft shadows are a key to achieving stellar pearl jewelry photos because it makes the subject look more dimensional instead of producing results that appear dull and lacks depth.